chaconnewu/awesome-augmented/awesomes/awesome-robotics.md

   <a href="http://www.bostondynamics.com/">
    Boston Dynamics
   </a>
-  robotics R&D; company, creator of the state of the art
+  robotics R&D company, creator of the state of the art
   <a href="https://www.youtube.com/watch?v=rVlhMGQgDkY">
    Atlas
   </a>